 Local businesses are encouraged to get involved.
 As well as entering the Premises category, companies can support Doncaster in Bloom by sponsoring one or more of the competition categories.
-Please use the contact details above.
+Please use the contact details at the bottom.

-If you have green fingers and would like to enter the competition, or if you would like to sponsor a category, please contact the organiser.
+If you have green fingers and would like to enter the competition, or if you would like to sponsor a category, please see below.

-Certificates and trophies are awarded for the various categories, as detailed below:
+Certificates are awarded for the various categories, details below: